Sparrowium/Documentation/Computer Networking/Juniper/JNCIA-Junos.md

 	![[Pasted image 20250504175836.png]]![[Pasted image 20250504175955.png]]
 	- [Commit at a Different Time]: Type `commit at` to deploy the commit at a chosen time.
 To clear the pending commit type `clear system commit`.
 	![[Pasted image 20250504180154.png]]
-## Deactivate and Disabling Different Pieces of the Configuration
+<h2>Deactivate and Disabling Different Pieces of the Configuration</h2>

 - [Disabling a Physical Interface]: Can be as easy as unplug the cables or turn it off and on again.
 Another method would be shut it down through configuration known as putting the interface into an "admin-down" state `set [content] disable`.
 	![[Pasted image 20250504180537.png]]